Copyright © 2001, 2007, 2012 Philadelphia Church of God

 “And ye shall know that I have sent this commandment unto you, that my covenant might be with Levi, saith the Lord of hosts” (verse 4).
 God says you will know.
 Again it refers to sexual relations—showing you the deep, close relationship God wants us to have with our Father—it’s not sexual of course, but it’s close, and it’s beautiful and it’s wonderful.
 “You shall know,” He says, “that I have sent this commandment unto you.”
 You will either know it now or you will know it very soon.
 And notice, a part of this is, “that my covenant might be with Levi.”

 A covenant is an agreement between two parties.
-The great God of the universe is saying, I made a covenant with Levi, I didn’t make it with you.
-I made it with Levi, that he would come and restore all things.
+The great God of the universe is saying, I made a covenant with Levi, that he would come and restore all things.

 That is significant: It is through the work that God brings us out of our getting ways.
 It is through the work that He gets our minds off ourselves and onto the Father and this great family plan that will continue into the Millennium before it moves out into the universe.
 It is through the work that we grow.